 However, that’s not the case.
 In most product liability cases, most potential victims never receive notice of the defect.
 Companies continue to look for the easy way out.
 So, they send the minimum number of notices.
 With regard to automobile defects, that usually means sending recall notices to record owners.
 But many cars manufactured in the 1990s are on at least their third or fourth owner.
 These individuals may have no idea that they are essentially driving time bombs.

 The attorneys at Napoli Law work hard to make things right in these situations.
 Because of our experience, we know how to get around the legal obstacles that these companies often deploy.
-Furthermore, because of our compassion, we understand the full extent of your pain and suffering.
+Furthermore, because of our compassion, we understand the full extent of your pain and suffering from your Takata airbag injury.
 Finally, because of our tenacity, we do not settle for anything less than the best possible result under the circumstances.